bluesillybeard/Pinc2/readme.md

 - N64 would be funny
 - Playstation would also be funny
 - Microsoft DOS
-    - an msdos backend doesn't even make sense, as I don't think it has a universal way to draw pixels on the screen
+    - a Microsoft DOS backend doesn't even make sense, as I don't think it has a universal way to draw pixels on the screen.
 - terminal text output
     - haha ascii art go BRRR
 - 3dfx's Glide graphics api